-LSOPT_HOST: the machine where LS-OPT (and therefore the runqueuer) is running.
+LSOPT_HOST : the machine where LS-OPT (and therefore the runqueuer) is running.
 Set this if the wrapper has trouble connecting back to runqueuer.

-LSOPT PORT: TCP/IP port runqueuer listens on for remote connections
+LSOPT_PORT : TCP/IP port runqueuer listens on for remote connections qsub -v LSOPT_PORT,LSOPT_HOST script_name

 The runqueuer program does not set LSOPT_HOST if it is already set, but always sets LSOPT_PORT.
 The examples in Section 9.13.3 illustrate two methods by which setting of environment variables can be accomplished.
-Environment variables specified by "solver envvar" settings (see Section 9.17) are set by the scheduler.
+Environment variables specified by "solver envvar" settings (see Section 9.15) are set by the scheduler.
 The scheduler runs runqueuer, and runqueuer would be the one to run